hollenstein/xlsxreport/README.md

 ### Setting up the AppData directory

-After XlsxReport has been installed the local AppData directory needs to be setup and the default configuration files need to be copied.
-Running the "xlsxreport_setup" script creates a new XlsxReport folder in the local user data directory, for example "C:/User/user_name/AppData/Local/XlsxReport" on Windows 10, and copies the default config files there.
+After XlsxReport has been installed the local AppData directory needs to be setup and the default template files need to be copied.
+Running the "xlsxreport_setup" script creates a new XlsxReport folder in the local user data directory, for example "C:/User/user_name/AppData/Local/XlsxReport" on Windows 10, and copies the default template files there.

 ```
 xlsxreport_setup